 Formerly the railway for the Nakusp Line, the Rosebery Railway trail climbs gently from Summit Lake to Nakusp and then descends to Rosebery, where it connects with the Galena Trail.
 Built along the valley bottom corridor, this route travels through extensive natural habitat for birds, fish, deer, rodents and larger mammals, including bears and moose.

 Northstar Rails to Trails

 ~ Built by CPR in 1899

 ~ Trail: Easy/Moderate

 This 100% paved rail line connects Kimberley to Cranbrook.
-The long flat stretch just south of Kimberley has amazing views of the Canadian Rocky Mountains.
-You can shorten this trip and eliminate the ‘big climb’ just north of Marysville by starting at the Hwy #95A junction in Marysville.
-The bridge that crosses the St. Mary River is roughly the halfway point between the cities and is the ‘lowest point’ of the trail.
-Many people enjoy a great ride from either city with beautiful views and a mixture of up and down hill riding/trekking.
+The long flat stretch just south of Kimberley has amazing views of the Canadian Rockies.
+You can shorten this trip and eliminate the ‘big climb’ just north of Marysville (south Kimberley) by starting at Highway #95A junction in Marysville.
+The bridge that crosses the St. Mary River is roughly the halfway point between the two cities and is the ‘lowest point’ of the trail.
+Many people enjoy a great ride from either city with beautiful views and a mixture of up and down hill riding, trekking or skiing.

 50-km: Crescent Valley to Slocan